vbauer/lein-plantuml/README.md

 lein-plantuml
 =============

-A Leiningen plugin for generating UML diagrams using PluntUML
+A Leiningen plugin for generating UML diagrams using PluntUML.

 Pre-requirements
 ================